Strong electronic winds blowing under liquid flows on carbon surfaces: Experimental procedure

-In a typical experiment, the droplet is put into oscillatory motion along the carbon surface by a piezo-scanner with an amplitude of a few microns at a frequency of the order of 1 Hz.
-An electric current through the carbon surface is then measured at the droplet oscillation frequency (Figure \ref{fig1}\textbf{e} and Figure S3).
-As shown on Figure 1\textbf{a}, our set-up enables to further impose a constant potential drop $\Delta V$ (typically between -50 mV and 50 mV) between the electrodes.
-We report electric currents in the tens of nano-Ampere range induced by a droplet moving at a few micrometers per second.
-To allow for a comparison with other current generation experiments, we define the current density as the AC-current amplitude divided by the diameter of the droplet (of order $1 \rm \mu m$) : $j=I/(2R_{\rm drop})$ typically in the tens of $\rm{nA/\mu m}$ range.
+\REF{In a typical experiment, the droplet is put into oscillatory motion, horizontally on the carbon surface by a piezo-scanner with a \MLcorr{micrometric amplitude} at a frequency of the order of 1 Hz (see Figure 1\textbf{a,f}).} An electric current through the carbon surface is then measured at the droplet oscillation frequency (Figure 1\textbf{e-g}) \MLcorr{for all three liquids}.
+As shown on Figure 1\textbf{a}, our set-up enables to further impose \REF{a constant potential drop $\Delta V$ between the drain and the grounded source}.
+We report electric currents ranging from nano to micro ampere induced by a droplet moving at a few micrometers per second \REF{in samples whose resistance ranges from 300\textrm{$\Omega$} to 2\textrm{$k \Omega$}}.
+To allow for a comparison with other current generation experiments, we define the current density as the AC-current amplitude divided by the diameter of the droplet (of order $1 \rm \mu m$) : $j=I/(2R_{\rm drop})$ typically in the tens \MLcorr{to hundreds} of $\rm{nA/\mu m}$ range.

-Firstly, several benchmark measurements allowed us to ensure that the current generation is due to the specific interaction of the liquid droplet with the few-layer graphene.
-We checked that no alternating current is recorded when the deposited droplet oscillates over the SiO$_2$ substrate between the electrodes but without the multilayer graphene substrate.
-We further controlled that no current is generated when the pipette is not in contact with the graphite but slightly above or even when a tungsten tip is used instead of the liquid filled pipette, see Figure S4.
-Altogether, we can safely conclude that the measured effect is due to the displacement of the liquid droplet on the carbon surface.
+Several benchmark measurements allowed us to ensure that the current generation is due to the specific interaction of the liquid droplet with the few-layer graphene (see Appendix C).
+We checked that no alternating current is recorded when the deposited droplet oscillates over the SiO$_2$ substrate between the electrodes, \ML{outside the multilayer} graphene substrate.
+We further controlled that no current is generated when the pipette is moving above the droplet or even when a tungsten tip is used instead of the liquid filled pipette. \MLcorr{We also checked that the tuning fork's oscillation amplitude and the solid contact between the pipette and the graphene have no influence on the results.} Altogether, we can safely conclude that the electro-fluidic current is due to the displacement of the liquid droplet on the carbon surface.